tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 and part of what made their paper interesting was finding a way to do this less often or faster.

+TODO also mention iterating to convergence (which, fingers crossed, happens)

 Now what we have is a bunch of parallel worlds for our basic block where each operation is actually a set of equivalent operations.
 But which element of the set should we pick?
 One approach, the one we were taking before, is to just